 By then a migraine was forming but I did manage to get myself together, push past the negativity, and have a wonderful visit with my kids.
 Two visits in one month – amazing!

-When I got to the exchange site, I hugged my kids goodbye then instructed them to say goodbye to RJ.
-RJ did well saying goodbye to my older son but when his sister came to his door, he fell apart.
+When I got to the exchange site, I hugged my kids goodbye then instructed them to say goodbye to lil bro.
+My toddler did well saying goodbye to my older son but when his sister came to his door, he fell apart.
 Here is this little child, strapped in a car seat, stretching his arms out towards his sister, kicking his legs.
 Every instinct in him is to run after his brother and sister, but he cannot break free.
-RJ begins to cry, and beg for his sister to stay overnight.
+He begins to cry, and beg for his sister to stay overnight.
 My daughter starts to cry too.

 Then I look over at Martin – standing maybe 10 feet away – his face is carefully blank, emotionless.
-He acts like he cannot hear the crying, or the pleas of RJ.
+He acts like he cannot hear the crying, or the pleas.
 He sits in his car, staring into space, like nothing is happening.
 And he is the one inflicting this suffering on these children.